 The final session is an opportunity to reflect on what has been achieved and learnt, as well as celebrating project successes and networks created.
 Part of the final session is open to anyone interested, and we use it to acknowledge the effort made by our mentors and mentees, congratulate them on their achievements, share their results, and ignite interest in others wanting to get involved.
-We also welcome those who have completed the Program to the Waterway Management Twinning Program Alumni.
+We also welcome those who have completed the Program to the Waterway Management Emerging Leaders Program Alumni.

 3. Ongoing contact and assistance provided by Program Coordinators

 Ongoing contact and assistance being provided through phone calls, emails and a Yammer group.
 We will also use ‘Yammer’ an online communication platform that will enable each partnership to stay in touch with each other, as well as the wider group.